konflux-ci/build-definitions/README.md

 The pipelines can be found in the `pipelines` directory.

-- `template-build`: contains a common template used to generate `docker-build`, `fbc-builder` and other pipelines.
+- `template-build`: contains a common template used to generate `fbc-builder` and other pipelines.

 ### Tasks